 - opportunities to enhance the student experience through individual electives or pursuit of a specialty track designation.
-Click here to learn more about the specialization tracks currently offered.
+Click here to 21-097_ptspecializationflyer_fnlweb.pdf currently offered.

 - the development of advanced practitioners in geriatrics, orthopedics, pediatrics, neurology, and women’s health through five residency programs accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).
 Click here to learn more about our post professional programs.

 - a unique interprofessional common curriculum shared with occupational therapy fellows as part of post-professional residency education.

 The Department of Physical Therapy conducts research in clinical and educational theory, translational practice, and rehabilitation in biomechanical science.
 Faculty research agendas are diverse and impact the profession of physical therapy through: